 increasing prevalence and clinical needs of these specialty programs through its direct referral process.
 These courts are designed to address the legal problems and treatment needs of specific target populations.
 They include a substance abuse diversion court, felony

 and misdemeanor mental health diversion courts, a court focusing on felony prostitution, courts targeting felony and misdemeanor DWI, an intensive interventions court, and a court designed to address the special needs of clients with co-occurring disorders.

-The Counseling Services division of CATS provides counseling interventions to probationers through groups and individual sessions, including work with families.
+The Counseling Services division of ATRS provides counseling interventions to probationers through groups and individual sessions, including work with families.
 A variety of outpatient counseling services is offered including the following:

 - Intensive Outpatient Group (IOP)